top of page

 Â

-In the world of chicken keeping, there's a misconception that feeding chickens their own egg shells is a good practice.
-After all, those shells are made of calcium carbonate, and chickens need calcium for strong bones and healthy eggs.
-It seems logical to recycle what they produce, but this approach may not be as beneficial as it appears.
-Notably, if your hens are already on a nutritionally complete layer feed, the dynamics change completely.
-Understanding Calcium Requirement
+Feeding Eggshells to Chickens: The Basics There’s a common belief among chicken keepers that feeding eggshells to chickens is a good idea.
+After all, shells are made of calcium carbonate, and chickens need calcium for strong bones and healthy eggs.
+It seems logical—but when your hens are already on a nutritionally complete layer feed, feeding eggshells to chickens can actually do more harm than good.
+Understanding Calcium Requirements Laying hens require significant amounts

 Â